xi/ldif3/README.rst

 is no way of knowing the encoding of this data.
 To handle this, there are two
 modes:

-The default mode will try to interpret everything as UTF-8 and leave only the strings that failed to encode/decode as bytes.
-The strict mode will not try to do any conversio and return bytes directly.
+By default, the ``LDIFParser`` will try to interpret all values as UTF-8 and leave only the ones that fail to decode as bytes.
+But you can also pass an ``encoding`` of ``None`` to the constructor, in which case the parser will not try to do any conversion and return bytes directly.

 .. _RFC 2849: https://tools.ietf.org/html/rfc2849